tersesystems/echopraxia-plusscala/README.md

 ### ToName

 Rather than using a tuple, you can specify a default name using `ToName`.
-If a type has both `ToName` and `ToValue` specified on it, then you can pass in the object and have a field rendered automatically.

 The `ToName` type class looks like this: